NCAR/climate-primer-water/doc/Ch6_Downscaling_new.rst

-of the approaches to downscaling, suggesting a ranking of methods from the ‘simpler’ approaches to the left and to the more complex and computationally intensive approaches to the right (Teutschbein and Seibert 2012;Vandal et al. 2019).
+of the approaches to downscaling, suggesting a ranking of methods from the ‘simpler’ approaches to the left and to the more complex and computationally intensive approaches to the right (Teutschbein and Seibert 2012; Vandal et al. 2019).
 While the figure suggests a given downscaling procedure will result in a usable dataset, the reality is that the various methods can include various combinations of approaches.
 The bottom line: There is some ‘art’ to downscaling, there is not one